-- "Beneficiary" means anyone you choose to receive property or money in your Will. - "Estate" includes all the things you own when you die.
+- "Beneficiary" means anyone you choose to receive property or money in your Will. - "Bond" means a deposit used to help make sure the Executor does what the will asks the Executor to do. - "Estate" includes all the things you own when you die.
 Examples are houses, buildings, land, vehicles, money in bank accounts, cash, jewelry, furniture, clothes, and other items in your home. - "Personal property" includes, but is not limited to, cash and bank accounts, clothing, household furnishings, vehicles, and jewelry. - "Real property" means land and improvements, like a house.
 It also includes oil, gas, and other mineral rights. - 4.1.
 I name the following people in the order listed to be appointed as sole Independent Executor of my Will and estate.
 If a person does not serve or stops serving for any reason, then I name the next listed person.

-1. Name of First C hoice for Independent Ex ecutor

-First Middle Last Suffix (Jr., Sr., etc.)

-2. Name of Second d Choice for Independent Executor

-First Middle Last Suffix

-3. Name of Third Choice for Independent Executor
+Name of First Choice for Independent Executor: First / Middle / Last / Suffix (Jr., Sr., etc.) Name of Second Choice for Independent Executor: First / Middle / Last / Suffix Name of Third Choice for Independent Executor

-· - 44

-First Middle Last Suffix
+First / Middle / Last / Suffix

-4.2.
-My Independent Executor is not required to post a bond in any jurisdiction.
+- 4.2.
+My Independent Executor is not required to post a bond in any jurisdiction. - 4.3.

-- 4.3.
 Once appointed by the Court, the Independent Executor shall administer and distribute the estate as required by law, including the payment of any debts of the estate.
 The power to administer the estate includes the power to sell real and personal property.
-The Independent Executor can act without the consent of my beneficiaries. - 4.4.
-No action shall be had in the Probate Court in relation to the settlement of my estate other than the probating and recording of this Will, notice to beneficiaries as required by the Texas Estates Code, and the return of any required inventory, appraisement, and list of claims owed to or by my estate.
+The Independent Executor can act without the consent of my beneficiaries.

+4.4.
+No action shall be had in the Court in relation to the settlement of my estate other than the probating and recording of this Will, notice to beneficiaries as required by the Texas Estates Code, and the return of any required inventory, appraisement, and list of claims owed to or by my estate.